-Rome is seen as a beautiful city, rich in history and culture.
-While this is true, in reality, expats living in Rome share a broader experience which includes a range of ups and downs.
+Rome is undoubtedly a beautiful city, rich in history and culture and, while this is true, expats living in Rome share a broader experience which includes a variety of ups and downs.

 It’s worth considering a range of factors before deciding to relocate to Italy’s capital.
 Here are some of the main pros and cons of expat life in Rome.